Nonye2K3/chia/FAQ.md

 # How do I upgrade and keep my keys and plots?

 Updating between beta releases is simple.

+Make sure all chia processes (including plotting) are closed in task manager / activity monitor / terminals.

+Then just follow the normal [installation instructions](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL).
 Keys, plots, and configs will auto-migrate.
-Just follow the normal [installation instructions](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL).
-Make sure you're not actively plotting during installation.

 Your main configuration files are stored in ~/.chia/$VERSION/config.
 During installation, these files will auto-migrate to the updated version.
 After installation, it's safe to delete the old $VERSION folder.